Chronicle of a Blood Merchant: Plot

 Xu Sanguan works in a silk factory, distributing silk-worm cocoons to the spinners.
 To make extra income, Xu Sanguan decides to sell blood at a hospital.
 He befriends Genlong and Ah Fang, who are blood-sellers themselves and with whom Xu travels to the hospital.
-The two tell Xu that every time after they sold their blood, they have a plate of fried pork livers and two shots of yellow rice wine at the Victory Restaurant, believing that the pork livers replenish blood while the rice wine maintains the blood quality.
+The two tell Xu that every time after they sell their blood, they have a plate of fried pork livers and two shots of yellow rice wine at the Victory Restaurant, believing that the pork livers replenish blood while the rice wine maintains the blood quality.

 Xu Sanguan marries Xu Yulan and gives birth to three boys soon after: Yile, Erle and Sanle.
-After nine years, questions about Yile’s legitimacy arises, and it is revealed that Xu Yulan had slept with her ex-lover, He Xiaoyong.
-Xu Sanguan’s relationship with Yile becomes tumultuous as a result.
-One day, the sons get into a fight and Yile critically injures Blacksmith Fang’s son.
-At first, both Xu and He deny responsibility for Yile’s actions and refuse to pay for Blacksmith Fang’s son’s hospital bill.
+After nine years, questions about Yile's legitimacy arises, and it is revealed that Xu Yulan had slept with her ex-lover, He Xiaoyong.
+Xu Sanguan's relationship with Yile becomes tumultuous as a result.
+One day, the sons get into a fight and Yile critically injures Blacksmith Fang's son.
+At first, both Xu and He deny responsibility for Yile's actions and refuse to pay for Blacksmith Fang's son's hospital bill.
 But Xu sells his blood and pays his debt to Fang.
 Ashamed of being a cuckold, Xu sleeps with a former love interest of his, Lin Fenfang.

 1958 rolls around, and the family is caught in the socio-political upheaval brought about by the Great Leap Forward.
 Famine sweeps across the country.
-With communal canteens set up by the Chinese Communist Party all closing, Xu’s family is forced to look out for themselves.
+With communal canteens set up by the Chinese Communist Party all closing, Xu's family is forced to look out for themselves.
 The silk factory where Xu Sanguan works also closes.
 After selling his blood once again, Xu Sanguan takes the whole family except Yile to eat noodles at the Victory Restaurant.
 Distraught, Yile approaches He Xiaoyong, his supposed biological father, hoping to find acceptance, but is also rejected.
 After wandering the streets, Yile returns to a worried Xu Sanguan who takes him to the Victory Restaurant for noodles.
-Xu Sanguan’s relationship with Yile is mended as a result.
+Xu Sanguan's relationship with Yile is mended as a result.

 One day, He Xiaoyong gets hit by a truck and is critically injured.
-After consulting a fortune-teller, He Xiaoyong’s wife is told that to recover her husband’s soul from heaven, a son must call atop the chimney and beg for his soul to return.
-However, as He Xiaoyong only has two daughters, He’s wife approaches Yile, He Xiaoyong’s supposed biological son, for help.
-After some convincing, Yile agrees, and proceeds to call atop the chimney for He Xiaoyong’s soul to return.
+After consulting a fortune-teller, He Xiaoyong's wife is told that to recover her husband's soul from heaven, a son must call atop the chimney and beg for his soul to return.
+However, as He Xiaoyong only has two daughters, He's wife approaches Yile, He Xiaoyong's supposed biological son, for help.
+After some convincing, Yile agrees, and proceeds to call atop the chimney for He Xiaoyong's soul to return.
 Xu Sanguan retrieves Yile from the chimney and swears an oath claiming Yile as his son.
 It is later revealed that He Xiaoyong did not survive his injuries.